I participated in the seminar "Internet Week 2018: What is Valuable Operation?"

 It has previously been pointed out that responses to alerts can sometimes be personalized

-There are some jobs that only certain people can do, but responding to alerts is a job that shouldn't be left to a specific individual.
+There are jobs that only certain people can do, but alert response is a job that shouldn't be dependent on a specific person.

-I think that being able to do it by anyone brings us closer to providing a stable service.
+I think that by making it something anyone can do, we can get closer to providing a stable service.

-To do this, we need the logical documentation (manuals) that I mentioned earlier.
+To achieve that, we need the logical documentation (manual) I mentioned earlier.

-The importance of logical documentation (manuals) is increasing.
+The importance of logical documentation (manual) is increasing more and more.

-People who can create manuals logically and correctly are those who can de-personalize things that are dependent on a specific person.
+Those who can create manuals logically and correctly are also those who can de-personalize things that are dependent on individuals.

-I think that things that are dependent on a specific person are often technical in nature, but to understand that logically and correctly and incorporate it into a manual,
+I think that things that are dependent on individuals are often technical in nature, but

-the three engineering skills mentioned earlier are required.
+the three engineering skills mentioned earlier are necessary to logically understand that and translate it into a manual.

 I know it's difficult, but I want to keep working towards this level